 8. Traditional websites scatter Sausalito information.
 We collect data from hundreds of sources to concentrate the answers in one convenient place.

 9. Traditional websites want to keep you on their site to build their advertising volumes, not connect you to outside resources.
 We have 400% more outbound links for Sausalito than any other site.

 10. We love Sausalito.
 No explanation needed.

 The only traditional things about OurSausalito.com are good writing, opinionated editors, and wide-open listening for your feedback.

 To discuss how we can best serve your business, please contact us at oursausalito at:

 Separation of Church and State

-We do not have any financial interests in any Sausalito restaurants, hotels, stores or attractions, nor do our families.
+We do not have any financial interests in any Sausalito restaurants, hotels, stores or attractions (other than OurSausalito.com itself), nor do our families.

-We encourage open discussion in our comments sections, and in articles submitted by Contributing Editors.
-If you disagree with our opinion and post your ideas in a constructive way it makes our site better, because readers now have two perspectives from which to choose.
+We encourage open discussion in articles submitted by members of the Community.
+If you disagree with our opinion and share your ideas in a constructive way it makes our site better, because readers now have two perspectives from which to choose.

-We will, however, immediately delete or edit obscene or offensive language, personal attacks or disparaging statements about individuals or groups, weblinks in comments (alias "link spam"), copyrighted material belonging to others, and anything that we feel holds the potential to offend our readers and violate their sense of appropriate content.
+We will, however, immediately delete or edit obscene or offensive language, personal attacks or disparaging statements about individuals or groups, copyrighted material belonging to others, and anything that we feel holds the potential to offend our readers and violate their sense of appropriate content.
 If you see anything inappropriate anywhere on our site, please contact us via the address below.